Mac Software Update Not Working: Possible Causes and Solutions

 Step 3.
 Recover data after macOS update

-Select the target files that were unknowingly lost during or after the update and click the "Recover" button to get them all back.
+Select the target files that were unknowingly lost during or after the update, and click the "Recover" button to retrieve them all.

 Still having issues with the macOS update?
 You may try setting the date & time to Automatic.
 However, follow the steps below: